 The chemsex narrative

-However, we should also be mindful:
+We should also be mindful:

 "The truth is that for some gay men it never becomes a problem – they engage in it occasionally and recreationally, maintaining the ability to disengage when they wish to.
 But for others, it does become a problem.
 It can interfere with other aspects of life, such as work, family life, friendships and relationships.
-Engagement in chemsex can increase risk of serious infections, such as HIV and hepatitis C. The risk of death from overdose is a significant one."
+Engagement in chemsex can increase the risk of serious infections, such as HIV and hepatitis C. The risk of death from overdose is a significant one."

 Rusi Jaspal | Enhancing Sexual Health, Self-Identity and Wellbeing among Men Who Have Sex With Men | 2018

 "Not all chemsex is problematic.
 Though all chemsex carries the risk of harm, often this harm is minor, and users judge it worth the cost of the positive experiences they have.
 Some people may not experience harm at all.
 But there is a particular set of skills required to manage chemsex with less harm.
-This involves harm reduction, boundaries to protect one’s life from detrimental consequences, an ability to self care and to care for others, and an appreciation of sober life and sober recreational activities.
+This involves harm reduction, boundaries to protect one’s life from detrimental consequences, an ability to self-care and to care for others, and an appreciation of sober life and sober recreational activities.
 Through learning and using these skills, some gay men can manage chemsex recreationally and in ways that minimise harms."